Superbrainbug/ImageMaker/README.md

     Secondly, if you pass the check of first button, you'll see new created button for generating virtual image from *.dd*

-    Wait few secs while magic is happening, and in you */Oracle/VirtualBox/* folder you'll find hardcoded *SI_image.vmdk*
+    Wait few secs while magic is happening, and in your */Oracle/VirtualBox/* folder you'll find hardcoded *SI_image.vmdk*